-- Contact information for the police officer and the crash report.
+- Contact information for the police officer and the accident report.
 Get the police officer’s name, badge number, and contact information.
 Find out how to obtain a copy of the police report and order it.

 - Vehicle information.
 This includes the make, model, year, vehicle identification number, and license plate number.

 - Contact information for witnesses.
-You should locate any witnesses to the crash and obtain their names, addresses, telephone numbers, and e-mail addresses.
+You should locate any witnesses to the accident and obtain their names, addresses, telephone numbers, and e-mail addresses.
 It is a good idea to do this soon after the crash.
 Otherwise you may not be able to find them if they move, and they may forget important details of your crash, not realizing they could be a witness in your case.